 Alfa Laval Compabloc condenser solved fouling problem

 Queensland Alumina replaced a shell-and-tube unit with a fullywelded Alfa Laval Compabloc condenser unit in order to decreasemaintenance costs.
-Utilising only a quarter of the space of the oldshell-and-tube installation, the Compabloc solved severe corrosionand fouling problems resulting in a significant service cost reduction.FECHA 2022-02-03
+Utilising only a quarter of the space of the oldshell-and-tube installation, the Compabloc solved severe corrosionand fouling problems resulting in a significant service cost reduction.DATE 2022-02-03